moirahartigan/the-lady-goldsmith/README.md

 + [Am I Responsive](http://ami.responsivedesign.is/) used to generate README intro image.
 + [favicon.io](https://favicon.io/) used to create a site favicon.
 + [facebook](https://www.facebook.com/The-Lady-Goldsmith-106978708561394/?ref=pages_you_manage) used to create a facebook business page.
-+ [mailchimp](https://mailchimp.com//) used to create a newsletter marketing campagne.
++ [mailchimp](https://mailchimp.com//) used to create a newsletter marketing campaign.
 + [Privacy Policy](https://www.privacypolicygenerator.info/) used to generate a privacy policy generator.
 + [GDPR](https://gdpr.eu/what-is-gdpr/)